adopted-ember-addons/ember-data-factory-guy/README.md

 ## Using with Ember Cli
   - https://github.com/igorrKurr/ember-cli-factory-guy-example
-    An example of how to manually set up ember-data-factory-guy with ember cli
+    An example of how to manually set up factory-guy with ember cli

   - https://github.com/cristinawithout/ember-cli-data-factory-guy
-    A wrapper around ember-data-factory-guy for ember-cli for even easier setup
+    A wrapper around factory-guy for ember-cli for even easier setup

 ## Using as Gem